cul/dlst-studio/_pages/about.md

 to that of [Research Data Services](https://library.columbia.edu/services/research-data-services.html), a part of the Science, Engineering, and Social Sciences Library Division.
-Beginning in 2019, then, Studio@Butler has been renamed to the Columbia University Libraries Studio Butler, and will be working in partnership with RDS’s space in the Lehman Social Sciences Library, now called the Columbia University Libraries Studio Lehman.
+Beginning in 2019, then, Studio@Butler has been renamed to the Columbia University Libraries Studio at Butler, and the Studio will be working in partnership with RDS’s space in the Lehman Social Sciences Library, now called the Columbia University Libraries Studio at Lehman.
 In the future, we hope to expand further.

 ### Organization